nkoster/ttrapd/README.md

 Every time when you access a file in a generic UNIX-like file system, mounted with "atime" enabled, the _access_ time (atime) is updated to the _current_ time.
 Even when file access only involves _reading_!

-This concept makes it possible to monitor a file for an atime update and therefore to notice that somebody is currently using that file.
+This concept makes it possible to monitor a file for an atime update, and therefore to notice that somebody is currently using that file.

 This is simply what **`ttrapd`** does.
 It forks itself into the background and monitors a specified file for an atime update.
 This can be just a dummy file with an interesting name, ownership and file permissions, only meant to trigger the intruders curiosity.
 In case the access time for this file is updated, **`ttrapd`** will notice and alert.